-Total noncurrent assets increased from P32.29 billion to P39.64 billion, mainly due to the acquisition of property investment located in Taguig City.
-Increase in investments in associates and joint ventures pertain mainly to equity earnings intake as of the period.
+Total noncurrent assets increased from P32.29 billion to P32.55 billion.
+Increase in investments in associates and joint ventures pertains mainly to equity earnings intake as of the period.
+Property and equipment at cost decreased due to disposal of assets and effect of depreciation as of the period.
 Reduction in the right-of-use assets pertains to amortization as of the period.
-Increase in other non-current assets pertains to the non-current portion of the CWTs and contract assets from retentions on projects of the construction group.

-Total consolidated liabilities increased from P27.08 billion to P30.76 billion.
+Total consolidated liabilities dropped from P27.08 billion to P24.96 billion.